 The type of flooring has nothing to do with the problem.
 The #1 cause is unneutered cats marking their area.
 Second is if the cat doesn't want to use the litter box for a reason...like it's too dirty (cats are much more sensitive than we are), the litter has a scent he hates or it's too near his food.

 Also, was the cat previously an outdoor cat?
 Do neighbors let their cats roam onto your property?
 Your cat could be reacting to smelling the presence of other cats outside.
-Check for any signs of a mouse, bat, snake or other intruder in your home and basement.
-The cat is marking outer walls for a reason.

 If that might be it; take care of the invading pests as needed.
 Try deterring cats with a thick line of naptha (moth balls), citrus peels or anything else cats don't like.